-Only an appointed and certified treasurer or an appointed and certified deputy treasurer may make deposits and draw checks on the campaign account, 44.10.503, ARM.
+Only an appointed and certified treasurer or an appointed and certified deputy treasurer may make deposits and draw checks on the campaign account, 13-37-203, MCA.
 Some candidates find it convenient to appoint themselves as deputy treasurers so that they, in addition to their treasurers, may draw checks on their campaign accounts.
 In order to make deposits or write checks on the campaign account, a candidate must be either the treasurer or deputy treasurer.

-If more than one person is depositing funds or writing checks on the campaign account, obviously closer management and communication is required in order to ensure accurate accounting as well as timely preparation and filing of campaign finance reports.
+If more than one person is depositing funds or writing checks on the campaign account, closer management and communication is encouraged in order to ensure accurate accounting as well as timely preparation and filing of campaign finance reports.